Three Denver girls reportedly en route to Turkey detained, sent home

 Colorado is home to a large Somali refugee population, many of whom work in meatpacking plants in northern Colorado.

-U.S. and European authorities are deeply concerned about Western foreign fighters in Syria who might return to their home countries to carry out attacks.
+U.S. and European authorities say they are deeply concerned about Western foreign fighters in Syria who might return to their home countries to carry out attacks.

 FBI Director James Comey last month said about a dozen Americans were known to be fighting with militants in Syria, and some had already returned to the United States.